 The records of Mayor Raymond Wieczorek represent the largest group of mayoral papers in the Manchester Municipal Archives.
 There are 75 cubic feet of correspondence, reports, memos, brochures, contracts, programs and pamphlets.

 Manchester Union Leader

 Mayor Wieczorek served the City of Manchester in many different capacities prior to assuming his duties as mayor.
 He served as director and president of the Manchester Scholarship Foundation from 1973 to 1976.
 During the years 1984 to 1989, Wieczorek was a commissioner of the Manchester Housing and Redevelopment Authority and in 1986 served as its chairman.
-He is a Life Member of the VFW, Post #8214.
+He was a Life Member of the VFW, Post #8214.
 In 2001 Mayor Wieczorek was awarded an Honorary Doctor of Law from New Hampshire College.
 He represented District 4 on the New Hampshire Executive Council after his tenure as Mayor.

 Scope and Content

 Mayor Wieczorek's terms in office cover one decade in the life of the City of Manchester, and his records constitute a comprehensive look at the most important issues facing his administration.
 The budgetary files provide a detailed look at the numerous approaches to developing an annual budget and addressing the diverse needs of citizens groups and city departments.
 Chamber of Commerce files describe business overtures made to other countries through the Business Visitation Program.